| |

-If you’re looking for an easy weeknight meal, this Pollock with Tomato and Green Lentils Recipe is perfect.
+If you’re looking for an easy weeknight meal, this Alaska Pollock with Tomato and Green Lentils recipe is perfect.
 The fish is cooked in a pan with just a few simple ingredients, and the lentils add some extra protein and fibre.
 Serve it with a green salad or steamed vegetables for a healthy, satisfying dinner.
 Best of all, it’s ready in under 30 minutes.
-Give it a try tonight!
+My husbands favourite fish recipe!

 Pollock with tomato and green lentil recipe